Amol-Kulkarni91/starter-blog/content/blog/2019-01-15-the-butler.md

 In certain new offspring formed, some of their genes can be subjected to a mutation with a low random probability.
 This implies that some of the bits in the bit string can be flipped.
 Mutation occurs to maintain diversity within the population and prevent premature convergence.

-The following implementation converts the parent string to ann array with `list(parent)`, then replaces 1 letter in the array with a randomly selected one from `geneSet` and finally recombines the result into a string with `''.join(childGenes)`
+The following implementation converts the parent string to an array with `list(parent)`, then replaces 1 letter in the array with a randomly selected one from `geneSet` and finally recombines the result into a string with `''.join(childGenes)`

 ```python
 def mutate(parent):